 - P4.1 Many scientific calculators include statistical functions for calculation of standard deviations in accordance with Equation 5.
-The calculator key associated with this function will usually be marked $\sigma{n-1}$ or, sometimes, s. - P4.2 It will often be the case that this particular function is not capable of evaluating small values of standard deviation correctly.
+The calculator key associated with this function will usually be marked σ{n-1} or, sometimes, s. - P4.2 For older models it may be the case that this particular function is not capable of evaluating small values of standard deviation correctly.
 The following data set is presented as an example:

 - P4.3 The value of s that is obtained from this data, using Equation 5, should be 0.004163.
-Most calculators will either:
+Most modern calculators give the expected result, but others may either:

 - (a) Display an error message, or

 - (b) Display a value of zero, or

 - (c) Display an incorrect non-zero value.

 P4.4 A solution to this problem is to use only the few least significant digits in the set of data.
-So, for the data above, the numbers 0.025, 0.015, 0.019 and 0.021 can be entered, yielding the correct value of $s(q_j)$ : 0.00416.
+So, for the data above, the numbers 0.025, 0.015, 0.019 and 0.021 can be entered, yielding the correct value of $s(q_i)$: 0.00416.